-This month’s spotlight shines on Mary Ainslie, QC, Criminal Appeals and Special Prosecutions.
+This month’s spotlight shines on Mary Ainslie, KC, Criminal Appeals and Special Prosecutions.
 Mary is a long-standing CLEBC volunteer who has contributed to many of our courses and publications, including multiple editions of Introducing Evidence at Trial.
 She recently presented at our 20th Annual Winning Advocacy Skills Workshop.

 How did you first get involved with CLEBC?

 I was first introduced to CLEBC decades ago, as an articled student.
-My principal Bill Smart, QC asked me to do some research for a paper he was writing on the right to counsel, and then signed me up to attend the CLEBC conference.
+My principal Bill Smart, KC asked me to do some research for a paper he was writing on the right to counsel, and then signed me up to attend the CLEBC conference.
 The conference was excellent, and my first opportunity to hear lawyers and judges discuss and debate the practical application of legal principles.
 I have attended many more terrific CLEBC conferences over the years and have presented and co-chaired some of them.
 Always a great learning opportunity.

 What are you currently working on (or have most recently worked on) with CLEBC?